12 Amazing Classroom Valentine Ideas for Kids

-These cute little Valentine’s day give-aways are exciting to share with the classmates!
-A fun idea would be to make them in the colours of Valentine’s Day like red or pink or simply in the school’s colors.
+These cute little Valentine’s Day giveaways are exciting to share with classmates!
+A fun idea would be to make them in the colours of Valentine’s Day, like red or pink, or simply in the school’s colours.
 Add a tag with a lovely note to make it all the more perfect!

 4. Sip Sip Hooray Silly Straw Valentine

 These cute little Valentine’s cards are so easy to make, and they will brighten up the days of the little children that you are giving them to.
 All you need are silly straws and cards that say “Sip sip hooray!”.
 Just punch holes in the places that you want to weave the straws through and weave away.

 5. Lollipop Valentines